timewave-computer/time-bandits/docs/refactor.md

     }
 ```

-### ⏳ Step 3.4 Cleanup After Phase 3
+### ✅ Step 3.4 Cleanup After Phase 3

-After implementing time maps and transition messages:
+After implementing all modules:

-**Timeline Consistency Cleanup**:
+**TimeMap Integration**:
-- ⏳ Migrate existing timeline logic to use the new TimeMap implementation
+- ✅ Migrate existing timeline logic to use the new TimeMap implementation
-- ⏳ Update any code that relies on timeline-specific time ordering
+- ✅ Update any code that relies on timeline-specific time ordering
-- ⏳ Ensure all cross-timeline operations respect causal ordering
+- ✅ Ensure all cross-timeline operations respect causal ordering

-**Transition Message Integration**:
+**Transition-Based Execution**:
-- ⏳ Replace direct effect execution with TransitionMessage validation
+- ✅ Replace direct effect execution with TransitionMessage validation
-- ⏳ Update the EffectExecutor to verify proofs and resource ownership
+- ✅ Update the EffectExecutor to verify proofs and resource ownership
-- ⏳ Update tests to use transition messages for program advancement
+- ✅ Update tests to use transition messages for program advancement

 ## ✅ Phase 4: Implement Controller & Multi-Mode Simulation